 'They Just Panic': Elderly Residents Face Evacuation Challenges During Storms

 The firefighters came on Monday.
-They went up and down the halls, knocking on every apartment in the six-story Ansonborough House building in downtown Charleston and leaving notices on the doors of those who didn't answer: This area is under mandatory evacuation.
+They went up and down the halls, knocking on every apartment in the six-story Ansonborough House building in downtown Charleston, S.C., and leaving notices on the doors of those who didn't answer: This area is under mandatory evacuation.

 The manager of the building heeded the warning and left a note on the window in the lobby explaining that the building would not be staffed all week.